The Sacrifice of Memory; the Narratives of an American Goddess

 At the same time, Lena's narrative is a little difficult to believe.

 I am not naive enough to discredit a claim that the government is capable of committing such a crime.
 It’s entirely possible.
-In fact, I would love nothing more than this version of events to be true because it would validate my distrust for the U.S government when it comes to numerous covert operations throughout history.
-It would show that America despite its greatness in many other respects, has always been good at keeping secrets.
 Yet, this particular narrative still raises many questions, but this is only the second most interesting thing to me about the play.
 For me, it is the reaffirmation that art has the capacity to revive and create truth from possibility.
 It is those possible worlds that create intrigue, that challenge and square up against ‘official narratives.’

-Marilee and Baby Lamb inspires real provocative questions about what we know and what we think we know, and most of the time, we know nothing.
-Ultimately, however, the play is about the need for self-actualization.
+Marilee and Baby Lamb is ultimately about the need for self-actualization.
 It is about friendship and about those that sacrificed along the way.

 MARILEE AND BABY LAMB